Saskatoon Blades

 What's the Arena Like?

 The arena sits surrounded by parking lots, with ample parking for even 15,000-strong crowds.
 It's a squat, oval building clad in beige, with a large marquee sign and a glass lobby facing the main entrance.
-It's reminiscent of Nassau Coliseum before its renovations, or the old Spectrum in Philadelphia.
+At night the building is brightly-illuminated in colour, but during the day the bare concrete facade is totally free of ornamentation save a large marquee sign announcing the arena's name.

 Inside Sasktel Centre